Series: Planet Of Dinosaurs

 - Reference: The submarine used by Angela to observe marine reptiles recalls that of Verne's Captain Nemo (as lampshaded by the host himself).

-- Rock Falls Everyone Dies: The dramatic asteroid scene in the last episode is particularly remembered (even though rather inaccurate).
-Note that this was one on the first documentaries to report the "Chixculub Crater" discovery, made just in those years.
+- Rock Falls Everyone Dies: The dramatic asteroid scene in the last episode is particularly well-remembered (if rather inaccurate).
+Note that this was one of the first documentaries to report the "Chixculub Crater" discovery, made around the same time.

-- Scenery Porn: Landscapes in which dinosaurs live are wonderful, and taken from worldwide.
-You can see, for example, the arches of the Arches National Park in Utah and the redwood-trees of the Sequoia National Park, among the others.
+- Scenery Porn: The landscapes in which dinosaurs live are wonderful to behold and taken from Real Life locations.
+You can see, for example, the arches of the Arches National Park in Utah and the redwood trees of the Sequoia National Park, among others.

-- Science Marches On: According to recent knowledge Plateosaurus was not quadrupedal; "Anatosaurus" is today an invalid name note ; dromaeosaurids were probably not pack-hunters; pachycephalosaurs didn't ram each other; elasmosaurs had not flexible necks; and most dinosaurs were not totally scaly.
-Also, in the show dinosaurs and birds are described as possibly-distinct lineages (and in the last episode the host incautiously says "dinosaurs went extinct without leaving descendants").
-Note however that Planet Of Dinosaurs is scientifically very valid, also because Piero Angela points out the uncertainty of scientific statements across the whole program.
+- Science Marches On: According to recent knowledge Plateosaurus was not quadrupedal; Anatosaurus may not be valid note ; dromaeosaurids were probably not pack hunters; pachycephalosaurs may have not rammed each other; elasmosaurs did not have flexible necks; and several dinosaurs had some form of feathers.
+Also, in the show dinosaurs and birds are described as possibly distinct lineages (and in the last episode the host incautiously says "dinosaurs went extinct without leaving descendants").
+Note however that Planet Of Dinosaurs is scientifically very accurate, also because Piero Angela points out the uncertainty of scientific statements across the whole program.

 - Small Taxonomy Pools: Partially averted.
 Other than a lot of well-known critters, the shows also mentions several other prehistoric animals.
-For example, fossil pieces shown in the studio include a Triceratops skull, but also the Deinocheirus arms, a Therizinosaurus claw, and an "Ultrasaur" limb.
-Also mentioned are some mesozoic birds, "Protoavis", non-stock pterosaurs such as Pterodaustro and "Tropeognathus", mesozoic mammals, "thecodonts" (the old term for basal archosaurs), trilobites, and armored fish.
+For example, fossil pieces shown in the studio include a Triceratops skull, but also the Deinocheirus arms, a Therizinosaurus claw, and an "Ultrasauros" limb.
+Also mentioned are some Mesozoic birds, "Protoavis", non-stock pterosaurs such as Pterodaustro and "Tropeognathus", Mesozoic mammals, "thecodonts" (the old term for basal archosaurs), trilobites, and armored fish.

 - Speculative Documentary: Obviously, since non-bird dinosaurs are now extinct.

-- Stock Dinosaurs: Almost every dinosaur that was stock before Jurassic Park is represented in the show; an odd exception is Iguanodon, since the latter lived in Europe (though it was never found in Italy).
-Robotic dinosaurs include: Coelophysis, Plateosaurus, "Brontosaurus" (actually more similar to Diplodocus), Allosaurus, Stegosaurus, Corythosaurus, "Anatosaurus", Parasaurolophus, Tyrannosaurus, Pachycephalosaurus (oversized), Edmontosaurus, Deinonychus (still the stock dromeosaurid at the time, and not called "raptor" yet), Triceratops, Struthiomimus, Brachiosaurus (Giraffatitan), Oviraptor (crestless), Ankylosaurus (strangely accurate), and the egg of Protoceratops.
-Non-dinosaurs include Rhamphorhynchus, Pterodactylus, Pteranodon, Quetzalcoatlus, Ichthyosaurus, Elasmosaurus, Kronosaurus (its relative Liopleurodon became stock only 7 years later thanks to WWD), and Deinosuchus.
+- Stock Dinosaurs: Almost every dinosaur that was stock before Jurassic Park is represented in the show; an odd exception is Iguanodon, since it lived in Europe (although it was never found in Italy).
+Robotic dinosaurs include Coelophysis, Plateosaurus, "Brontosaurus" (actually more similar to Diplodocus), Allosaurus, Stegosaurus, Corythosaurus, Anatosaurus, Parasaurolophus, Tyrannosaurus, Pachycephalosaurus (oversized), Edmontosaurus, Deinonychus (still the stock dromeosaurid at the time, and not yet called a "raptor"), Triceratops, Struthiomimus, Brachiosaurus (actually Giraffatitan), Oviraptor (wrongly crestless), Ankylosaurus (strangely accurate for its time) and Protoceratops eggs.
+Non-dinosaurs include Rhamphorhynchus, Pterodactylus, Pteranodon, Quetzalcoatlus, Ichthyosaurus, Elasmosaurus, Kronosaurus (its relative Liopleurodon became stock only 7 years later thanks to WWD) and Deinosuchus.